-The AAS seeks full members interested in making 2- to 3-day visits to community colleges and minority-serving institutions as well as other colleges and universities that don't grant degrees in astronomy.
+The AAS seeks full members interested in making 2- to 3-day visits to community colleges and minority-serving institutions that don't grant degrees in astronomy.

 You're invited to submit an abstract for the 225th AAS meeting in Seattle in January to share ideas for astronomy-themed public-outreach events and programs for the International Year of Light 2015.